sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 The first thing to do when attempting to design a system is to be intentional with its desired properties.
 After all, how can you design anything if you don't know what you want?

-Since adopting specific practices is not a goal, what should the desired properties of our system of work be?
+Since adopting specific practices is not a goal, what properties should our system of work have?
 If we're talking about developing software systems, I'd go with:

 1. Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
-2. Safety: not breaking things in production, paying attention to security, compliance, and legal aspects.
+2. Safety: not breaking things in production, meeting security, compliance, and legal needs.
 3. Sustainability: no heroics, no sprints, no borrowing from the future, and not ending up increasing the required costs or efforts over time.
 4. Resilience: coping with temporary absences, adjusting to late changes in requirements, and working flexibly on anything needed.
 5. Efficiency: avoiding non-value activities.